 Step 1: Figure your how much money you make per paycheck

 This step should be easy.
 Take a look at your previous month’s pay stubs and find out how much money you get paid every pay period.
+Write down the amount on this paycheck to paycheck budget worksheet.

 If you’re budgeting together with your spouse and have a two-income household, you’ll do the same thing for both incomes.
 Below shows an example of how to use this budget by paycheck printable.